 Working closely with AND, Compass Group will review and remove unintended barriers to employment, upskill managers in disability awareness through tailored training programs and further build disability confidence within our business to hire, retain and promote people with disability.
 This project runs to June 2017.

-Compass Group Australia is a finalist in the Employer Category of the 2017 National Disability Awards
+Compass Group Australia is a winner in the Employer Category of the 2017 National Disability Awards

-Hosted by the Federal Department of Disability Services the Award winners will be announced on the International Day of People with Disability – December 3.
+Hosted by the Federal Department of Disability Services the Award winners were announced on the International Day of People with Disability – December 3.
 More details >